 Replay Any Boss Fight (Boss Rush Mod)

-This makes replaying boss fights highly valuable, leading modders to create a Boss Rush mod that allows you to face-off against any boss in any order by selecting from a menu found at the Dilapidated Temple Sculptor’s Idol.
+This makes replaying boss fights highly advantageous, leading modders to create a Boss Rush mod that allows you to face-off against any boss in any order by selecting from a menu found at the Dilapidated Temple Sculptor’s Idol.
 Additionally, it includes the option to warp from one boss to another after you’ve won a battle.

 Play as Your Favorite Character (Ultimate Character Collection Mod)